Nickpizzablock/bwamin/README.md

 # bwamin (CSE185 Project Deno)
 Ramen with a 'bw'.
 This is an demonstation project which implements an aligner that takes in `.fa `and `.fq` files and aligns them to output a `.sam` file.
+Two algorithms (Burrows-Wheeler Transform and Smith-Waterman Algorithm) are presented with their pros and cons.
 This program will compete against `bwa index` and `bwa min` seen in class.
 The bwa Github Repo can be accessed here: https://github.com/lh3/bwa

 # Installation Procedure
 Note: Make sure to use `pip3` and `python3` during this process if applicable